KG7QIN/AllStarLink-FreeBSD/dahdi-kmod26/README.md

 Note that this driver has not yet been tested with AllStarLink on FreeBSD.
 This is the intial version of the patched dahdi driver, and it may not work.
-Once I have compiled and setup AllStarLink's Asterisk, I will provide an update.
+Once I have compiled and setup AllStarLink's Asterisk on FreeBSD, I will provide an update.